dream-num/Luckysheet/docs/guide/sheet.md

 ### filter_select
 - type：Object
 - default：{}
-- usage： Filter range, a selection area, a sheet has only one filter range, similar to the `luckysheet_select_save`
+- usage：Filter range.
+A selection and a sheet have only one filter range, similar to `luckysheet_select_save`.
+If you just create a selection to turn on the filter function, you can configure this range.
+If you need to set further detailed filter conditions, you need to configure the [filter](#filter) property of the same level.
 - example：
     ```js
     {